zamfi/cca-programming-electronics-fall-2016-wednesday/README.md

 Workshop

 - We learned about transistors, powering a motor, using an Arduino pin, but through a transistor.
 - We then built an H-bridge circuit and connected a motor to it, to control the direction of rotation of the motor as well as its speed.
-Here is the schematic we used (note that this schematic uses different Arduino pins to allow the wires to go straight:
+Here is the schematic we used (note that this schematic uses different Arduino pins to allow the wires to go straight):

 ![In this simple Arduino to H-bridge circuit the motor is powered by the Arduino 5V pin](img/l293d_5V_schem.png)